Autism and ADHD assessments

 3. Clinical Interviews

 We will have clinical interview sessions via Zoom.
-We start with one 1 hour appointment, to discuss any questions or concerns, and so I can ask you additional questions based on your intake forms.
+We typically start with one 1 hour appointment, to discuss any questions or concerns, and so I can ask you additional questions based on your intake forms.
 If we have time, we will begin the assessment (using either the MIGDAS or DIVA) in this session.
-We will then have between 1-3 follow up sessions for the assessment.
-Full payment for the assessment cost is due after we conclude the clinical interview process.
+We will then have our additional appointments, where we will go through questions from the MIGDAS and/or DIVA together.
+We can discuss the best times of day, length of appointment, and how spread out these appointments are.

-I may send you some additional questionnaires to complete.
+After our interview is complete, I will send you some additional questionnaires to complete.
 Additionally, I may ask to send questionnaires to a family member, partner, friend, or someone in your care team to gather additional information to inform the assessment.
 If I have any further questions, I will follow up with you via email.
 You are welcome to email me any questions or additional information as well.
+I request that you send me additional information you have remembered within one week of the last clinical interview.

 5. Report

-I will write your report.
-Typically this takes between 4-6 weeks, and includes interpreting the interview, observations, questionnaires, previous reports, observer reports, and any other information you’ve provided.
-Comprehensive reports tend to be between 20-30 pages and letters between 3-5 pages.
+I will write your report!
+Typically this takes between 4-8 weeks, and includes interpreting the intake form, interview, observations, questionnaires, previous reports, observer reports, and any other information you’ve provided.
+How quickly I can complete your report documentation depends on the type of documentation you have opted for.
+I can complete letters within 4 weeks typically, and tend to need 8 weeks for deep dive reports.

 6. Feedback Session